Tetlow Legal is operational and continuing to assist our clients, please read this notice.

 We recommend that you obtain legal and financial advice in relation to the agreement and the appropriate fee structure.

-If you would like to find out more information on Aged Care in Australia, or if you need assistance or advice on how to proceed, please call either Brian Tetlow or Emma Bragg on (02) 6140 3263 or email [email protected].
+If you would like to find out more information on Aged Care in Australia, or if you need assistance or advice on how to proceed, please contact Tetlow Legal on 02 6140 3263 or [email protected].